-February is most famous for Valentine’s day.
+February is mostly remembered for Valentine’s day.
 But is also Black History Month.

-On the other hand, and just as important is to celebrate all the contributions, the talent, the innovation, and legacies of the African American leaders, thinkers, and trailblazers of the past.
-After all, this is what Black history month is all about.
+On the other hand, and just as important is to celebrate all the contributions, talent, innovation, and legacies of the African American leaders, thinkers, and trailblazers of the past.
+After all, this is what Black History Month is all about.

-Racial diversity is what sets us apart from other nations but also what makes us great.
-Our ability to innovate and overcome hardships unlike any other comes from this amazing mix of people who are the heart and soul of the country.
+Racial diversity is what makes us stronger and sets us apart from other countries.
+Our ability to innovate and overcome hardships unlike any other nation comes from the strength of this amazing group of people who are the heart and soul of the country.

 So what can we do to help?